LABHR/octohatrack/README.md

 ## To do

 -   include merge-only contributors as non-code contributors
--   verify cprrect statistics from repos with multi-person Pull Requests
+-   verify correct statistics from repos with multi-person Pull Requests (#65)

 ## Code of Conduct